 During his surgical residency in 1980 at McMaster University, Dr. Wu encountered an Italian bunion surgery called “Osteodesis” performed by Professor Michael Harrison.
 Realizing bunions are a ligament issue, the procedure made total surgical sense to Dr. Wu.
 This chance encounter made such a strong impression, that for the next 35 years, and without exception, anytime Dr. Wu had a surgical bunion case, he would consciously deviate from the pervasive tradition of cutting bones and fusing joints to satisfy his belief and observation.

 Dr. Wu moved to Hong Kong in 1987 and continued his main interest in treating sports injuries.
 Although it was not his primary focus, Dr. Wu made attempts to introduce the Osteodesis concept to other orthopaedic surgeons by giving presentations in Canada, Hong Kong, the United States, China and Korea.
-Seeing that the term Osteodesis was confusing to others, he eventually renamed the technique to the Syndesmosis Procedure to truly reflect the very essence of its concept.
+Seeing that the term Osteodesis was confusing to others, he eventually renamed the technique to the Syndesmosis Procedure (also Syndesmosis Bunion Surgery) to truly reflect the very essence of its concept.

 In the mid-2000’s Dr. Wu identified his part-time effort with the Syndesmosis Procedure was not impacting other surgeons enough.
 He felt compelled to do more to carry on the vision of his predecessors.
 He began publishing his evidence in medical journals while gradually giving up his sports injury practice.